How Sustainable Is Super Bowl LVII Between the Eagles and Chiefs?

 Green energy is also a major component of NFL Green's initiative.
 Each year, the NFL purchases Renewable Energy Certificates (RECs) equivalent to the total energy used at events.
 This is how the NFL mitigates the energy usage and greenhouse gas impact of its major sporting events.

-Specifically, the initiative details goals to improve air quality, build community gardens, increase food security, and restore a California kelp forest.
+Last year, the NFL, the Los Angeles Super Bowl LVI Host Committee, and Verizon worked together to make Super Bowl LVI greener.
+Specifically, the initiative detailed goals to improve air quality, build community gardens, increase food security, and restore a California kelp forest.

 How to Contribute to a Smaller Footprint at the Super Bowl